sub-arctic/software-task-1/docs/debug.md

 ```
 *we check for `is not False` and not just `True` as the sat's returned result is a custom class that can either be a list with first parameter True or a boolean False*

 In this interface excerpt, we call two functions, and pass the result of one into the other given a condition.
-This could be "simplied" by calling `resolve_collision` directly within `sat`, but this would mean that an update to how either function passes its parameters breaks the other function/s.
+This could be "simplified" by calling `resolve_collision` directly within `sat`, but this would mean that an update to how either function passes its parameters breaks the other function/s.
 Additionally, validation of passing parameters can be enforced to ensure that the correct variables are being passed.

 Formally, it is akin to a "contract", specifying what is required of various workers, and most importantly handling **consistency**.
 It does not care how one function achieves its goal, only that it outputs the required data and then it can pass it to another function.

-In my example, I could replace the collision detection algorithm from SAT (seperating axis theory) to GJK (Gilbert-Johnson-Keerthi), so long as it returns a value of class CollisionResult.
+In my example, I could replace the collision detection algorithm from SAT (separating axis theory) to GJK (Gilbert-Johnson-Keerthi), so long as it returns a value of class CollisionResult.

 ## Experience
 Throughout the development of my application, I have faced various errors, as one would.
 However, most of my errors have been logic errors, rather than runtime or syntax errors.
 This is because I utilise lsp (language server protocols) plugins for my code editor, and use pyls (python language server).
 This runs checks during the editing of a file for syntax, formatting, and type checking.